Digibis/git-scripts/README.md

 Simple script that does a fetch on every repository that resides inside a directory.

+### rmTarget.sh

+Simple script that clear "target" folder inside of every folder (only depth 2).
+Useful if you have a bunch of maven projects but actually are only working on a few.
+Deleting the unused target folders, could clean some noticeable hard disk space.

 ### sync_git_all.sh

 This script can do a git pull over every repository that resides inside a directory.